Houston Government Contract Fraud Lawyers

 Understanding how federal investigations unfold is crucial for Houston government contractor fraud attorney cases.
 The process moves faster than most executives expect, and critical decisions must be made immediately.

-Phase 1: Initial Investigation (Weeks to Months)
+Phase 1: Initial Government Investigation (Weeks to Months)

 Federal investigations often begin with whistleblower complaints, competitor reports, or routine audits that uncover irregularities.
 During this phase, government auditors review contract files, interview employees, and analyze financial records.
 This is often your last opportunity to resolve issues before criminal prosecutors become involved.
+Our Houston federal government investigation lawyers can help.

-Phase 2: Criminal Investigation (Months to Years)
+Phase 2: Federal Criminal Investigation (Months to Years)

 Phase 3: Prosecution Decision (Months)